pixelated-noise/bb-dialog/README.md

 ## Requirements

 You will need some version of either `dialog`, `whiptail`, or `Xdialog` installed. `dialog` or `whiptail` may already be installed on most
 Linux systems, however on OS X you will need to install `dialog` from brew.
+There is also a Windows port of `dialog` [here](https://andrear.altervista.org/home/cdialog.php).

 ## Usage